-If you need more than 4.5 m (15 feet) supply tubing for a gas source, use 1/4-inch tubing with appropriate hardware.
+If you need more than 4.5 m (15 feet) of supply tubing to connect to a gas source, use 1/4-inch tubing with appropriate hardware.
 See the Agilent GC, GC/MS, and ALS Site Preparation Guide for part numbers.

-1 Turn off all gases at their sources.
+- Turn off all gases at their sources.
 Measure the length of tubing needed to connect the gas supply outlet to the inlet fitting on the GC.
-Take into account any traps or tees you will need.

-2 Cut the tubing to length with a tubing cutter (Figure 5).
+Take into account any traps or tees you will need. - 2 Cut the tubing to length with a tubing cutter.
+See Figure 8.

-Figure 5 Typical tubing cutter
+Figure 8.
+Typical tubing cutter

-3 Connect the tubing to the gas source with a Swagelok fitting.
-See Appendix A, "Making Swagelok Connections.
+Connect the tubing to the gas source with a Swagelok fitting.
+See Appendix A, "Making Swagelok Connections".